-While schools are now starting to bring financial literacy into their curriculums, the basic and most important lessons often start at home.
-Sometimes, that involves children observing their family’s behaviour, other times it involves more active participation.
+Schools are beginning to bring financial literacy into their curriculums, however the basic and most important lessons often start at home.
+Sometimes, this can involve children observing their family’s behaviour; other times, it involves more active engagement.
+Here are a few ways you can help give your kids a head start.

 1. Establish a rewards scheme

-One of the most fundamental financial lessons is that money is earned.
-While we realise as adults there are caveats to that rule, it’s an important starting place with children.
-Once they realise they cannot get things they want for free, it encourages them to be more mindful with money they have.
+One of the most fundamental financial lessons is that money needs to be earned.
+While we realise as adults there are caveats to that rule, it’s an important place to start with children.
+Once they realise they cannot get things they want for free, it encourages them to be more mindful of the money they have and might encourage them to start to look at ways they can earn money to save up.

 2. Incentivise putting money away

-It can be hard for young children to see the benefit of saving for tomorrow overspending today.
-To make saving more appealing, you could offer them bonus money when they save a certain amount.
+As a kid it can be hard for them to see the benefits of saving their money and not spending it as soon as they get it.
+To make saving their money a more appealing notion, you could offer them reward or bonus money once they have saved a certain amount.
 For example, when they reach $10 saved, you offer an extra $5 for their efforts.
-It tells them more could be gained from storing money than from buying something immediately.
+It tells them more could be gained from storing money than buying something immediately.
 It’s also an early introduction to compounding interest.

 3. Let them help at the counter or checkout

-To understand saving, kids may need to become familiar with the exchange of money.
-This can teach them that the things we buy aren’t free.
-One way to do this is to let children pay at the checkout with cash and receive the change.
-It may be even more impactful if it’s something they want to buy, like a favourite food item.
+To understand saving money, kids may need to become familiar with the money exchange involved in purchasing something.
+This can help to teach them that the things we want aren’t free and need to be bought with money.
+A good way to do this is to let your kids pay at the checkout at shops with cash and receive the change.
+It may be even more impactful of a lesson if it’s something they want to buy, like a favourite food item or a toy, and they are using money they earnt.

 4. Set up a bank account

-Several banks offer accounts for young children to help them kick-start their savings habits, check out the popular youth savings accounts here at Horizon.
-Setting one up could help the little ones see that money grows over time with regular investment.
-They’ll likely earn a bit of interest as time goes by, which may help teach them about the power of longer-term saving.
+Several banks offer accounts for young children to help them kick-start their savings habits.
+At Horizon Bank, we have a few different youth accounts to choose from.
+Setting one up could be a fun experience for the kids and encourage them to save by wanting to go to the bank to put money into their own account.
+It could also help the little ones see that money can grow over time with regular investment.
+They’ll likely earn some interest as time passes, which may help teach them about the power of longer-term saving.

 5. Introduce goals